Pennebaker/craftcms-thearchitect/README.md

 The example / syntax schemas are located on the [Repo's Wiki](https://github.com/Pennebaker/craftcms-thearchitect/wiki)

 If you're using the [Atom text editor](https://atom.io/), you can download a [snippet library](https://github.com/Emkaytoo/craft-json-snippets) to help speed up your writing custom models for the plugin.

+## Field Layouts using names instead of handles
+If you have some field layouts that use names this functionality was dropped in version 1.0.3.
+Alternatively you can update your old models to use handles to fix them for newer versions.